-In our overview of the EU GDPR (General Data Protection Regulation) we zoomed in on several aspects to consider in your GDPR compliance journey, such as the need for a GDPR strategy, information management aspects, the role of security and the benefits of the General Data Protection Regulation.
+In our overview of the EU GDPR (General Data Protection Regulation) we zoomed in on several aspects to consider in your GDPR compliance journey, such as the need for a GDPR strategy, the importance of GDPR awareness, the role of information management and security, the essential data subject rights and the benefits of the General Data Protection Regulation.

-By now virtually everyone knows that the GDPR (General Data Protection Regulation) is coming, that it is a pretty major change in personal data protection and privacy of EU citizens, that on May 25th 2018 the GDPR becomes enforceable (even if we already see the first fines), that in some cases you need a Data Protection Officer (although some play it safer an hire a DPO, even if that is not strictly needed) and that the fines in case of breaches or flagrant non-compliance can be pretty high (the up to 4% of annual global turnover or 20 Million euros, whichever is highest).
+By now virtually everyone knows that the GDPR (General Data Protection Regulation) is coming, that it is a pretty major change in personal data protection and privacy of EU citizens, that on May 25th 2018 the GDPR becomes enforceable (even if we already see the first fines), that in some cases you need a Data Protection Officer (although some play it safer an hire a DPO, even if that is not strictly needed) and that the GDPR fines in case of breaches (whereby there is a personal data breach notification duty) or flagrant non-compliance can be pretty high (the up to 4% of annual global turnover or 20 Million euros, whichever is highest).

 Table of Contents

 - Why GDPR compliance is a business challenge and a GDPR strategy is essential

 - A strategic GDPR plan prioritizes the highest risks and delivers the highest impact of your GDPR projects

 - GDPR awareness as a strategic quick win that shows you act

 - Risk analysis: from awareness and gaps to demonstrable GDPR compliance action